GAP is an acronym for Guaranteed Asset Protection

-There are also different terminologies used for this cover such as Shortfall Insurance, Return to Invoice, Vehicle Replacement Insurance, Finance Gap, Agreed Value and just plain old GAP.
+There are also different terminologies used for this cover such as Shortfall Insurance, Return to Invoice, Vehicle Replacement Insurance, Finance Gap, Agreed Value and just plain old gap insurance.

 If you have the misfortune that your car is declared a total loss by your motor insurer (sometimes called ‘written off’), your insurer will offer you a final settlement based on the vehicle’s value on the day of the accident.